parkjunkil/ZeoDiff/README.md

     Specify the locations of the training and test directories while running the run.py.
 Check following examples.

 ### 3.2 Examples

+    In addition to tags handled in following examples, you also need to change 'n_gpu', 'devices', 'num_nodes' depending on your environment.

 #### 3.2.1 unconditional